Battle of Arnhem: Day 9 – Monday 25 September

 By 21:00, heavy rain had begun to fall, which helped disguise the withdrawal.
 The bombardment commenced and the units began to fall back to the river.
 Half of the engineers' boats were too far west to be used (the 43rd (Wessex) Division mistakenly believing the crossing points used by the Dorsets the previous night were in British hands), slowing the evacuation.
 The Germans shelled the withdrawal, believing it to be a supply attempt.
 At 05:00, the operation was ended lest the coming light enable the Germans to fire onto the boats more accurately.
-A total of 2,163 Airborne men, 160 Poles, 75 Dorsets and several dozen other men were evacuated but about 300 men were left behind on the northern bank when the operation was stopped and 95 men were killed overnight during the evacuation.
+A total of 2,163 Airborne men, 160 Poles, 75 Dorsets and several dozen other men were evacuated, but about 300 men were left behind on the northern bank when the operation was stopped, and 95 men were killed overnight during the evacuation.

 During the morning of 26 September, the Germans pressed home their attacks and cut off the bridgehead from the river.
 It was not until about noon that they realised the British had gone.
 Later in the day, they rounded up about 600 men, mostly wounded in aid stations and those left behind on the north bank, as well as some pockets of resistance that had been out of radio contact with division headquarters and did not know about the withdrawal.
+Some of the British and Polish paratroopers managed to avoid capture by the Germans and were sheltered by the Dutch underground.
+They would be hidden in various houses in the towns and villages, or in huts or makeshift dens in the woods, for around a month until they could be rescued in Operation Pegasus on 22 October 1944.